Vantiq/vantiq-sdk-node/README.md

 ## Quick Start

 You will need valid credentials on a Vantiq server.
-This can be in the form of a username and password OR an accessToken created in the Modelo UI for the server (under Administer menu -> Advanced -> Access Token).
-An accessToken is required for use with a cloud server or OAuth-enabled server.
-An accessToken OR the username/password option will work with a local or edge Vantiq server.
+This can be in the form of a username and password OR an access token created in the Modelo UI for the server (under Administer menu -> Advanced -> Access Tokens).
+An access token is required for use with a cloud server or OAuth-enabled server.
+An access token OR the username/password option will work with a local or edge Vantiq server.

 The first step is to create an instance of the Vantiq SDK providing the URL of the Vantiq server to connect: